Colin Jost: Career

 After graduation, Jost worked as a reporter and copy editor for the Staten Island Advance.
 He was then hired as a writer for a short-lived Nickelodeon animated show, Kappa Mikey.
-After he left that job, he sent in a writing packet to NBC's Saturday Night Live, which gave him a writing position in 2005.
+After that job, he sent in a writing packet to NBC's Saturday Night Live, which landed him a writing position in 2005.

 From 2009 to 2012, Jost was SNL's writing supervisor.
 He was co-head writer from 2012 to 2015, and regained that status from 2017 to 2022.
 He often collaborated with fellow SNL co-head writer Rob Klein.
 During the summer hiatus following the 2012–2013 season, executive producer Lorne Michaels asked Jost if he could do the Weekend Update feature because co-anchor Seth Meyers would soon be leaving to host Late Night with Seth Meyers.
 Jost accepted and replaced Meyers on the March 1, 2014, episode.
-Jost later broke Meyers' record for being the longest anchor in the history of the segment on the October 23, 2021, episode hosted by Jason Sudeikis.
+Jost broke Meyers' record for being the longest-serving anchor in the history of the segment with the October 23, 2021, episode hosted by Jason Sudeikis.

-Jost names Norm Macdonald as a primary influence for his Update anchor work, as Macdonald's tone was the one Jost grew up with in high school.
-He also names Tina Fey as an influence.
+Jost has named Norm Macdonald as a primary influence for his Update anchor work, citing Macdonald's tone as the one he grew up with in high school.
+He has also named Tina Fey as an influence.
 In addition to Weekend Update, Jost made a brief cameo appearance as Ohio Governor John Kasich in a Republican presidential debate sketch.
 He later portrayed his friend Pete Buttigieg during the 2020 Democratic Party presidential primaries and Roger Goodell during the 2021 NFL season.

-Jost has worked in multiple roles related to comedy.
-He has performed as a stand-up comedian, appearing on Late Night With Jimmy Fallon, TBS, and HBO.
+Jost has performed as a stand-up comedian, appearing on Late Night With Jimmy Fallon, TBS, and HBO.
 He was selected as a "New Face" at the Montréal Just for Laughs festival in 2009, and has since appeared at the Chicago Just for Laughs festival in 2011 and 2012 and the Montréal festival again in 2010 and 2012.
 Jost has published four "Shouts and Murmurs" pieces in The New Yorker magazine and has also contributed to The New York Times Magazine, The Huffington Post, The Staten Island Advance and Radar.
-He wrote the screenplay of and played a minor role in the 2015 comedy film Staten Island Summer, and he also had a minor role as Paul in the 2016 romcom feature How to Be Single.
+He wrote the screenplay of and played a minor role in the 2015 comedy film Staten Island Summer, and he also had a minor role as Paul in the 2016 romantic comedy feature How to Be Single.
 In January 2016, Jost opened for comedian Liam McEneaney's album recording at The Bell House in Brooklyn.
 In late 2018, Jost and Green Bay Packers quarterback Aaron Rodgers appeared in an advertising campaign for Izod.